 The effect of changing land-use can result in either net emission or net absorption of CO2, particularly on a global scale.
 For example, forest clearing for agricultural use could be a net source of CO2.
 The Intergovernmental Panel on Climate Change have agreed guidelines for preparing national inventories (IPCC, 1997).
-Land use change and forestry estimates are included in the UK Greenhouse Gas Inventory (Baggott et al, 2007) for the years 1990-2005.
+Land use change and forestry estimates are included in the UK Greenhouse Gas Inventory (Choudrie et al, 2008) for the years 1990-2006.
 The estimates are not included under the reporting format for air quality pollutants (the entry under "Agriculture & Land Use Change" in Table 7.2 corresponds to the CO2 emissions arising from the application of lime to soils).
-For comparative purposes the carbon emissions and removals arising from land use change are summarised in Table 7.4 (Milne, 2004).
+For comparative purposes the carbon emissions and removals arising from land use change are summarised in Table 7.4 (Thompson, 2008).

-Table 7.4 Emissions & Removals of CO_2^1 (as CO_2) from Land Use Change & Forestry(2005)
+Table 7.4 Emissions & Removals of CO21 (as CO2) from Land Use Change & Forestry(2006)

 Sources Net CO 2 emissions /removals (ktonnes) ^{1,2}

-A. Forest Land -15738
+A. Forest Land -15112

-B. Cropland 15258
+B. Cropland 15279

-C. Grassland -7934
+C. Grassland -7985

 D. Wetlands IE, NE, NO

-E. Other 3 6358
+E. Other 3 5823

-Total -2056
+Total -1995

 According to the Revised 1996 IPCC Guidelines, for the purposes of reporting, the signs for removals are always negative (-) and for emissions positive (+).
-Net changes in carbon stocks are converted to CO2 by multiplying C by 44/12 and by changing the sign for net CO2 removals to be negative (-) and for net CO2 emissions to be positive (+).
+Net changes in carbon stocks are converted to CO2 by multiplying C by 44/12.